jianxiaoguo/website/content/en/docs/users/registration.md

     Waiting for login... .o.Logged in as drycc Configuration file written to /root/.drycc/client.json

-Or you can login with username and password
+You can also login with username and password:

     $ drycc login http://drycc.example.com --username=demo --password=demo
     Configuration file written to /root/.drycc/client.json